OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 Fortunately, Mozilla provides some relevant statistics, revealing that user behavior can vary significantly, likely depending on the quality of the replacement search engine.

-When Mozilla swapped Google out for Yahoo in X, Yahoo gained a mere 20% of users.
+When Mozilla swapped Google out for Yahoo in 2014, Yahoo gained a mere 20% of users.
 That is 70% of users switched back to Google or to another search engine.

 > When Mozilla switched the Firefox default GSE from Google to Yahoo, the query volume for each search provider changed.
 Google’s share of queries on Firefox abruptly dropped from between 80–90% to between 60–70%, a 20-point decline.
 Yahoo’s share, in turn, increased from around 10% to 30% of the Firefox queries.
 > <cite>[Memorandum Opinion -  United States of America vs Google LLC](https://www.pacermonitor.com/view/VZTUTSQ/UNITED_STATES_OF_AMERICA_et_al_v_GOOGLE_LLC__dcdce-20-03010__1033.0.pdf)</cite>